 My students and I work on research that applies the principles and methods of social cognition to questions with direct real-world relevance.
-We have two broad areas of interest with this overarching theme.
+We have three broad areas of interest with this overarching theme.

 Second, we study social perception, with a focus on the perception of groups.
 We examine both basic questions (e.g., examining the antecedents of categorization and social essentialism) and applied issues (e.g., examining the implications of social identity for prejudice reduction interventions and political bipartisanship).